-So, there’s no sign of problems there.
+No sign of problems here.

 A few bees defecated on the hives when the weather was too cold to fly.
 But that’s not unusual.
-There aren’t any
+There aren’t any large accumulations or clumps.

-Time to light the smoker and give each entrance a light puff of cool, white smoke.
+Time to light the smoker.
+And give each entrance a light puff of cool, white smoke.

 Hefting is definitely in the art part of beekeeping.
 All those factors that make beekeeping so local also pertain to hefting.

 - type of bee